The Bird's Nest (novel): Plot

-The fourth chapter is narrated from the perspective of Doctor Wright again.
-He calls Elizabeth to his office once she is discharged from the hospital, and attempts to get information about why she went to the city.
-Bess, the alter now at the helm of Elizabeth's personality, is uncooperative, and discusses little except her money and her hatred for her aunt, whom she believes wants to steal it.
-Betsy sometimes takes control of Elizabeth, and often plays practical jokes on Bess, but Bess grows more and more powerful.
-Eventually, Betsy resorts to controlling what Bess writes.
-Bess, who is frightened because she insists she's not doing the writing herself, refuses to believe that it is she who is writing.
+The fourth chapter is narrated from the perspective of Dr. Wright again.
+He calls Elizabeth to his office once she is discharged from the hospital and attempts to get information about why she went to the city.
+Bess, the alter now at the helm of Elizabeth's personality, is uncooperative and discusses little except her money and her hatred for her aunt, who she believes wants to steal it.
+Betsy sometimes takes control of Elizabeth and often plays practical jokes on Bess, but Bess grows more powerful.
+Eventually, Betsy resorts to controlling Bess' hand and writing messages on a piece of paper.
+Bess, who is frightened because she insists she's not doing the writing herself, refuses to believe that it is either she or Betsy who is writing.
 Instead, she blames Dr. Wright and insists that it must be a magic trick.
-Dr. Wright writes a note to Elizabeth's aunt, asking her to phone him, but receives a reply the next day, berating him for a vulgar note.
+Dr. Wright writes a note to Elizabeth's aunt, asking her to phone him, but receives a reply berating him for a vulgar note.
 Dr. Wright figures out that Betsy rewrote the note to scare off her aunt.
 When questioned about her motive, Betsy confesses that she is unsure why she doesn't want Dr. Wright to contact her aunt.
-Eventually, through a phone call, the Doctor is able to schedule an appointment with Aunt Morgen to discuss the condition of her niece.
-The meeting starts off well, but Aunt Morgen becomes intoxicated, and begins shouting at the doctor.
-As he prepares to leave, Bess returns home, and announces that she wants both Doctor Wright and Aunt Morgen out of her life.
-Doctor Wright storms off and vows to never work with Elizabeth again.
+Eventually, the doctor schedules an appointment with Aunt Morgen to discuss the condition of her niece.
+The meeting starts well, but Aunt Morgen becomes intoxicated and begins shouting at the doctor.
+Bess then returns home and announces that she wants Dr. Wright and Aunt Morgen out of her life.
+Dr. Wright storms off in a rage and vows to never work with Elizabeth again.